OutSystems/docs-product/src/extensibility-and-integration/integration-studio/managing-extensions/net-assembly-import-web-service.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/jSgZ0l0unYdVymLxKZasno/Extensibility%20and%20Integration?node-id=418:63
+summary: The article explains how to import Web Services from a .NET assembly into OutSystems using Integration Studio, including creating proxies, handling shared data types, and dealing with recursive data types
 ---
 # Import Web Services from a .NET Assembly

 To provide support for a wider range of Web Services, Integration Studio allows you to import the definition of Web Service clients, known as Web References in OutSystems terminology.
 The Web Reference is encapsulated within an extension which you can then use in Service Studio.